 Many of the adopted/made Neighbourhood Plans that are relevant to the Broads Authority have identified Local Green Space.
-So the areas of Local Green Space in the Broads Authority not only include those allocated in the Local Plan, but also those allocated/identified in Neighbourhood Plans.
-The map at Appendix 1 shows the Local Green Spaces in the Broads at the time of writing.
+The areas of Local Green Space in the Broads Authority area not only include those allocated in the Local Plan, but also those allocated/identified in Neighbourhood Plans.
+The map at Appendix 1 shows the Local Green Spaces (from Neighbourhood Plan Local Green Spaces) located in the Broads at the time of writing.